justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 **Exploratory Data Analysis:**

-- Defining the Project Objective, Business Problem, and Analytic Problem
+- Defining the Project Objective, Business Problem, and Analytic Problem.
 - Identifying which of the variables were categorical and continous for Store Qualitative Attributes.
 - If a variable was categorical, gathering all possible levels of that variable.
 - Visualizing across all stores the different services that were offered at how many store locations.